 26. Venice, Italy

 Finally, Venice!
-This is another one of the all times greats that I believe all travel lovers should experience in their lifetime and one that I very much hope to visit again!
+The is one of my favourite cities for female solo travelers because there’s just so much to do.
 The city is best explored on foot, winding your way through the alleyways that inevitably lead to a bridge, square, or pontoon.
 Travelling by water is your next best option (albeit an expensive one), which is all part of the Venetian experience.

 Read more: Venice Bucket List